AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.steadyState()
    :module: RoadRunner

-   Attempt to evaluate the steady state for the model.
+   Attempts to evaluate the steady state for the model.
 The method returns a value that indicates how close the solution is to the steady state.
    The smaller the value the better.
 Values less than 1E-6 usually indicate a steady state has been found.
 If necessary the method can be called a